pranjay-poddar/pranjay-poddar/README.md

 # Pranjay-Poddar
-Project based on new research project which is under process in fablab at SRM IST CHENNAI.
+Project based on new research,which is under process in fablab at SRMIST CHENNAI.